TMDStudios/neo_rolodex/README.md

 Neo Rolodex is an open-source Flask project that will be hosted on heroku

-The purpose of the website is to allow users to save several types of data using SQLite
+The purpose of the website is to allow users to save contacts, bookmarks, notes, and more